The classic yet ever-evolving TOM BIHN duffel bag.

 External Webbing and Lash Straps

 And here’s where things get even more interesting.
 You’ll find eight webbing loops on the exterior of the Road Buddy: two on the front side, four on the bottom of the bag and two on the back of the bag.
 Secured to the front loops and two of the bottom loops is a set of two included Road Buddy Lash Straps.
-Lash Straps are adjustable webbing and buckles that join forces to create a way for you to lash down and secure a jacket, hiking poles, ultralight folding chair, tripod, yoga mat, tent poles, Camp Mat or other bedroll or blanket for your dog, or other items to the exterior of the Road Buddy.
+Lash Straps are adjustable webbing and buckles that join forces to create a way for you to lash down and secure a jacket, hiking poles, ultralight folding chair, tripod, yoga mat, tent poles, or a bedroll or blanket for your dog, or other items to the exterior of the Road Buddy.

 This is easier shown than said, so here’s a couple photos demonstrating how this works.